devosoft/avida-ed-testing/README.rst

 - --seturl [URL]: Used to set the URL for the online version on Avida-ED.

-These options can be used when running individual tests or the test suite -- the test suite simply pipes all options given into Pytest.
+These options can be used when running individual tests or the test suite.

 .. _`Python 3.6`: https://www.python.org/downloads/
 .. _pip: https://pypi.python.org/pypi/pip/